dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/state-table-and-state-diagram.md

 Question: What advantage do State Diagrams have over State Tables?
 A: State Diagrams provide a more exhaustive representation of transitions.
-B: They offer a visual representation, making it easier for stakeholders to understand the flow of state transitions.
+B: They visually represent state transitions, aiding stakeholder comprehension.
 C: State Diagrams are used exclusively for documenting non-functional requirements.
 D: They are less detailed and thus quicker to create.
 Answer: B